stepchowfun/typical/README.md

 Refer to the [example Rust project](https://github.com/stepchowfun/typical/tree/main/examples/rust) for how to automate this with a [Cargo build script](https://doc.rust-lang.org/cargo/reference/build-scripts.html).

 The client and server can then use the generated code to serialize and deserialize messages for mutual communication.
-If the client and server are written in different languages, you can generate code for each language.
+The client and server can even be written in different languages, as long as Typical knows how to generate code for each language.

-Note that Typical only does serialization and deserialization.
-It has nothing to do with networking, encryption, authentication, or authorization, but it can be used together with those technologies.

 ### Serialize and deserialize messages